ibm-cloud-docs/BlockStorage/faqs.md

   years: 2014, 2024
 lastupdated: "2024-03-08"

-keywords: Block Storage, use of a Block Storage volume, LUN, Block Storage
+keywords: Block Storage for Classic, use of a Block Storage volume, LUN, Block Storage

 subcollection: BlockStorage